Trump Boasts About His Campaign Misrepresenting Rallies as ‘Peaceful Protests’ to Skirt COVID Restrictions

 Trump’s campaign travel has resulted in dozens of new coronavirus infections among his own staff and his Secret Service guards.

 Trump also stoked conspiracy theories about the Democratic governor of North Carolina, Roy Cooper, and his administration.
-Trump encouraged supporters to watch out for the “thieving, stealing, and robbing they do,” urging his supporters to be “poll watchers.”
+The president, a Republican, encouraged supporters to watch out for the “thieving, stealing, and robbing they do,” urging his supporters to be “poll watchers.”

 “You have to be careful with those ballots.
 Watch those ballots.
 I don’t like it.
 You have a Democrat governor.
 You have all these Democrats.
 I don’t like it,” he said.